vim-ctrlspace/vim-ctrlspace/README.md

 ### `g:ctrlspace_default_mapping_key`

-By default, **Vim-CtrlSpace** maps itself to Ctrl + Space.
+By default, **Vim-CtrlSpace** maps itself to `Ctrl + Space`.
 If you want to change the default mapping provide it here as a string with valid Vim keystroke notation.
 Default value: `"<C-Space>"`.

 ### `g:ctrlspace_cyclic_list`

 Determines if the list should be cyclic or not.
 The cyclic list means you will jump to the last item if you continue to move up beyond the first one and vice-versa.
-You will jump to the first one if you continue to move down after you reach the last one.
+You will jump to the first one if you continue to move down after you reach the bottom of the list.
 Default value: `1`.

 ### `g:ctrlspace_max_jumps`

 The size of jumps history.
-The jumps list size will not exceed that number.
-That means, the entries older than the last _n_ jumps will be removed.
-Default value: `100`.
+Each tab has its own jumps list (plus there is an extra one for all buffers).
+Those lists are accessible via `p` and `n` keys.
+Their size will not exceed a number given in that option.
+That means, the entries older than _n_ last jumps will be removed.
+Default
+value: `100`.

 ### `g:ctrlspace_max_searches`

 The size of search history.
-The search list size will not exceed that number.
-That means, the entries older than the last _n_ searches will be removed.
+Each tab has its own search history available through `Ctrl + p` and `Ctrl + n`.
+The search list size will not exceed the number given here.
+That means, the entries older than _n_ last searches will be removed.
 Default value: `100`.

 ### `g:ctrlspace_default_sort_order`